ai-evals-course/recipe-chatbot/homeworks/optional/galileo-integration/README.md

 1. Open the `utils.py` file.

-1. Add the following import statement to the top this file to import Galileo:
+1. Add the following import statements to the top this file to import Galileo:

     ```python
+    from datetime import datetime
     from galileo import galileo_context
     ```